 You need to enroll in one of our online courses to receive your login information.
 The following are the steps to enable your computer to access our online courses.
 Click on each of the links on the left.
 The purpose of each step is as follows:

-If you register late, sometimes your registration information does not reach us in time for the first live Wimba
+If you register late, sometimes your registration information does not reach us in time for the first live virtual

-Classroom.
-Sometimes this also happens if we don't have your email address or if your email address is input incorrectly during the administration process.
+classroom.
+Sometimes this also happens if your email address is input incorrectly during the administration process or your email account is not working.
 If you have completed your registration but have not heard from us by the first week of semester, please email your instructor (Contact info links on upper right of this page) for further information (Don't forget to mention which online course you have registered.)

-- Special students (non-GT college students or college graduates): You will receive an admission notice from GT Admission Office.
-It explains how to register online to obtain your initial user ID (GT login ID) and GT email address in order to login to the GT services (includig our online language course content).
+- Special students (non-GT college students who receives academic credits): You will receive an admission notice from GT Admission Office.
+It explains how to register online to obtain your initial user username (GT login ID) and GT email address in order to login to the GT services (includig our online language course content).
 You need to do this by yourself, and if you have any problems, contact the Admission Office.
-Instructors cannot help you with obtaining your initial user ID.
+Instructors cannot help you with obtaining your initial username/password.